Harpers Ferry, West Virginia

-Harpers Ferry is a historic town in Jefferson County, West Virginia.
-It is located in the lower Shenandoah Valley.
-The population was 285 at the 2020 census.
-Situated at the confluence of the Potomac and Shenandoah rivers, where the U.S. states of Maryland, Virginia, and West Virginia meet, it is the easternmost town in West Virginia.
-During the American Civil War, it was the northernmost point of Confederate-controlled territory.
-An 1890 history book on the town called it "the best strategic point in the whole South."
+Harpers Ferry is a historic town in Jefferson County, West Virginia, United States.
+The population was 269 at the 2020 United States census.
+Situated at the confluence of the Potomac and Shenandoah Rivers in the lower Shenandoah Valley, where Maryland, Virginia, and West Virginia meet, it is the easternmost town in West Virginia as well as its lowest point above sea level.